Stable developmental patterns of gene expression without morphogen gradients: Results

 In Fig.~\ref{Fig-VelocitiesComparison}B we show the average velocity field for the case with weaker NN repression ($\kappa=1000$).
 Here the velocity fields are even more plateau-like in the region corresponding to weakly asymmetric patterns, and the characteristic concentric velocity pattern indicative of the basin in the optimal case cannot be clearly discerned any more in this case.
 In accordance, trajectories starting from perturbed patterns do not relax back and progress towards patterns with at least one domain lost.

+See also Sec.~S1.4 and Figs.~S3--S6 for the corresponding velocity fields in shifted difference coordinates and additional alternative projections.

 In addition to the average velocity fields of the registered phase space trajectories, the signatures of the metastable basins are also visible in the local phase space density sampled over many trajectories that explored the phase space during the whole sampled time interval, $p(\vecA\lambda)$.
 A suitable quantity for visualizing the corresponding phase space ``landscape'' is the negative logarithm of $p(\vecA\lambda)$; note that in an equilibrated, stationary system this quantity would be proportional to the energy (landscape) defining the stationary probability distribution of the system.
 Since our system is genuinely non-stationary, this relationship does not hold.
 Nevertheless we can consider our most stable systems transiently equilibrated in the metastable basins or origin and akin to stationary systems \emph{until} they irreversibly cross the barrier towards one of the basins corresponding to destroyed patterns.
-Notably, while the depth of these basins grows with the amount of simulated time after the destruction event, the height difference between the metastable basin of intact patterns and the barrier separating it from the destroyed patterns basin is entirely determined by the recurring properties of the destruction process, and not expected to change provided that sufficiently many destruction events have been recorded.